SarthakGavali/Analyst_Clinica/README.md

 ● Prioritize states with large vulnerable populations.
 Consider categorizing each state as low-,medium-, or high-need based on its vulnerable population count.
 ● Assess data limitations that may prevent you from conducting your desired analyses.

+## we used EXCEL functions to perform data transformation and integration and Tableau visualizations to present the findings.

 ## DATASETS:
 1. Influenza deaths by geography, time, age, and gender
 Source: CDC (https://coach-courses-us.s3.amazonaws.com/public/courses/da_program/CDC_Influenza_Deaths_edited.xlsx)